Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/Academics 🎓 (In CS)/🗒️ My Academic Projects Workspace/📌 LLM & Software Engineering and Security/LLM & Software Engineering and Security.md

 - [Dossier mappings](Literature-Corpus/dossier-mapping.csv) resolve every included record to one canonical row in each applicable dossier.
 Cross-dossier overlap is allowed.
 - [Build and validation scripts](Literature-Corpus/scripts/) reproduce the snapshot and enforce BibTeX, identity, mapping, manifest, and local-link invariants.

-The frozen snapshot contains 50,747 deduplicated formal records and 1,038 screened formal records.
-Its two declared 2026 arXiv frontier queries produced 6,636 raw results with 1,077 cross-query overlaps, 5,558 normalized candidates, 2,556 high-confidence inclusions, and 560 primary-object review candidates.
-After cross-year preservation and identity deduplication, the screened frontier bibliography contains 2,574 records.
+The frozen snapshot contains 50,727 deduplicated formal records and 1,172 screened formal records.
+Its two declared 2026 arXiv frontier queries produced 6,636 raw results with 1,077 cross-query overlaps and 5,558 normalized candidates.
+Conservative primary-object screening retains 1,522 query records and leaves 1,005 candidates unresolved; after cross-year preservation and identity deduplication, the screened frontier bibliography contains 1,539 records.
 Six 2026 venue-years are explicitly pending because no public archival program was available at the cutoff.
+The 3,163 dossier mappings are structurally materialized on real `Academic-Status` shelves, while manual screening and contribution-quality review remain incomplete.